OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

   Answer: Yes.
-You can solve this by looking at the symbols one at a time, left to right, without looking back at a previous symbol and without using any variables keep track of anything.
+You can solve this by looking at the symbols one at a time, left to right, without looking back at a previous symbol and without using any variables to keep track of anything.

 * Can you write a program to tell if a string has an odd number of characters?